 - Not bright enough for trail finding

-There are no bells and whistles but the simplicity and ease of use add to the appeal of this headlamp.
+There are no bells and whistles but the simplicity and ease of use add to the appeal of this light.
 Petzl quote a 60 hour run time on the high setting but in reality, you’ll get around half that which is still pretty good.

 The wide beam offers great campsite performance and will give you an illuminated area about 5 feet across at an 8-foot distance.
 It’s not bright enough to shine a beam much further than 60 meters but that’s still pretty good considering the budget price.